omshankar555/Django_First_Appln./README.md

     6).
 Then you may have to create super user to access the webapp, follow this command --> python manage.py createsuperuser

     7).
-Then you may have to migrate the database, follow these command --> python manage.py check
+Then you may have to migrate the database, follow these command,
+                >> python manage.py check
-                    python manage.py makemigrations
+                >> python manage.py makemigrations
-                    python manage.py migrate
+                >> python manage.py migrate